On-Demand Workshops

 Upon completion of this workshop, participants should be able to:

-• Understand how people respond differently to the same event
+• Explain how people respond differently to the same event

 • Describe a framework for facilitating a group debriefing